ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If we chose a signed integer instead then we need to motivate the loss of maximum size.

 However, having the extra bit does not mean it is actually used [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).
-At least [GCC's standard library implementation of `vector` is limited](https://github.com/gcc-mirror/gcc/blob/releases/gcc-11.4.0/libstdc%2B%2B-v3/include/bits/stl_vector.h#L1776) to the range of `std::ptrdiff_t`, and the same is stated under _Note_ on [cppreference.com/vector/max_size](https://en.cppreference.com/w/cpp/container/vector/max_size).
+At least [GCC's standard library implementation of `st::vector` is limited](https://github.com/gcc-mirror/gcc/blob/releases/gcc-11.4.0/libstdc%2B%2B-v3/include/bits/stl_vector.h#L1776) to the range of `std::ptrdiff_t`, and the same is stated under _Note_ on [cppreference.com/vector/max_size](https://en.cppreference.com/w/cpp/container/vector/max_size).
+Maybe `std::deque` can handle larger container sizes since it doesn't use a continuous memory buffer for all elements.

 ## Single-Comparison Range Checks